cooperative-computing-lab/makeflow-examples/bwa-gatk/README.md

 Please contact the Cooperative Computing Lab if you do not have your own dataset to test with.

-Then, generate a workflow to process the data detailed in the barcode file on 100 splits:
+Then, generate a workflow to process.
+In this example we use the data detailed in a barcode file on 10 splits:

 ```
-./make_bwa_gatk_workflow barcode_file.txt 100 > bwa_gatk.mf
+./make_bwa_gatk_workflow barcode_file.txt 10 > bwa_gatk.mf
 ```

 Finally, execute the workflow using makeflow locally,